NWebsec/Docs/source/nwebsec/Configuring-csp.rst

 * form-action
 * sandbox (no longer optional)

 CSP 2 also introduces script and style hashes and nonces.
-You'll find a good write-up on this on the [Mozilla blog](https://blog.mozilla.org/security/2014/10/04/csp-for-the-web-we-have/).
+You'll find a good write-up on this on the `Mozilla blog <https://blog.mozilla.org/security/2014/10/04/csp-for-the-web-we-have/>`_.
 NWebsec supports script and style nonces as of version 3.2.0.

 To use a directive, it must be configured with at least one source.
 The standard specifies some special sources.